weaversa/cryptol-c-client/README.md

 # cryptol-c-client
-A JSON RPC 2.0 client for Cryptol
+A C language client for Cryptol